GED to passing the TEAS and becoming an RN." />

 The ADN (Associate Degree in Nursing) Route

-This is the most popular route for non-traditional students and GED holders.
+This is the most popular route for non-traditional students and GED holders seeking to become Registered Nurses (RNs).
 An ADN program is typically offered at community colleges and takes about two years to complete post-prerequisites.
-It is significantly cheaper than a university program, and upon graduation, you are eligible to take the exact same NCLEX-RN licensing exam as four-year university graduates.
-If passing the NCLEX is the ultimate goal, an ADN gets you to the bedside (and a nursing salary) the fastest.
+It's significantly cheaper than a university program, and upon graduation, you're eligible to take the exact same NCLEX-RN licensing exam as four-year university graduates.
+If passing the NCLEX-RN is the ultimate goal, an ADN gets you to the bedside (and an RN salary) the fastest.

 The BSN (Bachelor of Science in Nursing) Route